-I am a director of The Royal Astronomical Society of Canada — Sunshine Coast Centre, a member of the Sunshine Coast Museum & Archives Society, Historical Map Society of British Columbia and Sargeant Bay Society, and a former Vice-President of the Welcome Beach Community Association in Halfmoon Bay.
+I am a former director of The Royal Astronomical Society of Canada — Sunshine Coast Centre, a member of the Sunshine Coast Museum & Archives Society, Historical Map Society of British Columbia and Sargeant Bay Society, and a former Vice-President of the Welcome Beach Community Association in Halfmoon Bay.
 I am also a founding and honourary lifetime member of Apples British Columbia Computer Society.

 I enjoy geocaching and hiking, and I am an ardent collector of antique maps and other historical memorabilia relating to western Canada and the Sunshine Coast.